mirandrom/mcgill-nlp.github.io/_pages/reading-group.md

     - no-sidebar
 ---

 The McGill NLP reading group hosts speaker presentations and NLP-related discussions in a hybrid fashion at Mila.
 It is called the McGill NLP reading group for historical reasons, but actively gathers NLP researchers from different Mila-affiliated research institutes across Montreal (McGill University, University of Montreal, etc.).
+The organizer for the month of June is Andrei, the meta-organizer is Cesare.

 ## Admin